withastro/docs/src/pages/en/guides/cms/storyblok.md

     Since the astro config file does not support environment variables.
 Use the `loadEnv` function from Vite to load the environment variables.
     :::

-2. `components` - A mapping of Storyblok components to your local components.
+2. `components` - An object that maps Storyblok component names to paths to your local components.
 This is required to render your Storyblok components in your Astro project.

     :::note
-    By default, the Storyblok integration will look for your components in the `src` directory.
+    The component paths are relative to the `src` directory.
     :::

 3. `apiOptions` - An object containing [Storyblok API options](https://github.com/storyblok/storyblok-astro#options).

     :::caution
     The default region is `eu`.
-If you are Storyblok space was created in the US region, you will need to set the `region: 'us'`.
+If your Storyblok space was created in the US region, you will need to set the `region: 'us'`.
     :::

 ### Connecting bloks to Astro components